Esfandiyār: In the Shahnameh

+long as life shall last in that man he will find no deliverance from torment nor will his prosperity endure."
+In the Davāni story, the Simorgh tells Rostam that he will live for another five hundred years, but if he kills Esfandiyār, he will outlive Esfandiyār by only one year.

 Simurgh also warns Rostam about the fate that awaits the killer of Esfandiyār and asks Rostam to consider surrendering to the Prince, and since he is a divine prince there would be no shame in surrendering to him.
 But Rostam refuses to accept either the shame of surrendering or being chained by anyone.
-Upon making this decision, Simurgh carries Rostam to the tamarisk tree, where he fashions the double head arrow with a feather of Simurgh and a twig of the tamarisk tree.
+Upon making this decision, Simurgh carries Rostam to the tamarisk tree, where he fashions the double-headed arrow with a feather of Simurgh and a twig of the tamarisk tree.
 When the battle resumes the next morning, Esfandiyār is blinded by a shot through the eye.

 Before dying, Esfandiyār tells Rostam to take his son Bahman under his wing and not to blame himself: it was the false promise of his father and the Arrow of Simurgh that killed him.
 Esfandiyār tells Rostam that Goshtasp should be guilty as the real murderer.
+After his death, Esfandiyār is put into a box and sent to Goshtasp.

+Analysis

+According to historian Masoumeh Sadeghi, Esfandiyār has direct parallels to the character Achilles in the Iliad of Homer.
+Ferdowsi was influenced by the Iliad in certain stories of the Shahnameh, which is especially shown in the story of Rostam and Esfandiyār.
+Both characters are in a conflictual storyline with their respective kings.
+Esfandiyār desires taking his father's throne with the whole kingdom, and believes he is entitled to it, while Achilles is resentful towards Agamemnon because he kidnapped his beloved woman.
+Both characters constantly complain about their respective king's unkindness towards them.
+Both characters also show characteristics of invulnerability: the Avestan tradition states Esfandiyār is washed in Holy Water by Zoroaster, making him immortal.
+Achilles is also dipped in a river of immortality which made his entire body, except his heel, immortal.